Official UK Government Partner

 In order to support spotting signs of severe mental health distress, relevant members of the Study Mind Safeguarding Team have basic training in self harm, to develop a basic awareness of spotting and supporting students and tutors.

-Study Mind staff are not appropriately trained professionals to make a diagnosis of a mental health problem however if any staff have a mental health concern about a vulnerable adult that is also a safeguarding concern, immediate action should be taken by speaking to the designated safeguarding lead or a deputy.
+Study Mind staff are not appropriately trained professionals to make a diagnosis of a mental health problem however if any staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the designated safeguarding lead or a deputy.

 Serious Violence